U6 (Berlin U-Bahn): The northern extension

 For reasons of cost and because of a very high water table there, north of Kurt-Schumacher-Platz it was decided to put the track on an embankment instead of in a cutting.
-A ramp raises the track 15 m to an embankment and onward to Berlin’s first station for large profile cars, the Scharnweberstraße station.
+A ramp raises the track 15 m to an embankment and onward to Berlin’s first above-ground station for large profile cars, the Scharnweberstraße station.
 After passing the Holzhauser Straße station on this northwestern stretch, the tracks return underground, following the course of Berliner Straße to the center of Berlin-Tegel.